dwellir-public/rpc-perf/README.md

 - This test will need to be in sync with polkadot network.
 To make the sync faster run the following command which will download the latest chain snapshot (~45G).
 `docker-compose run prefetch-data`

+- Rebuild test client when code changes or new code is pulled from repository

+`docker-compose --profile prod build `

 - Spin up prod network and tests with

-`docker-compose --profile prod build && DB_CACHE=128 docker-compose --profile prod up --abort-on-container-exit`
+`docker-compose --env-file <path_to_env_file> --profile prod up --abort-on-container-exit `

 // TODO
 - make file
-- dump prometheus metrics
-- snapshot of grafana graph
-- tell how many connections
-- set db-cache
-- test configuration using env files
 - artillery
 - flamegraph node